diopausar/Hackboat/README.md

 ## The Mission

 ## Learning Resources
-- Here's a link that goes over how to read logic: https://www.youtube.com/watch?v=DAXNITXX3iA
+- Learn how to read logic using this [video](https://www.youtube.com/watch?v=DAXNITXX3iA).
-- Read up on the [BCG User Guide](https://github.com/diopausar/Hackboat/blob/d2fddf7c036f882f84c46f76bc749b9963adb182/BCG%20User%20Guide.docx) to learn how to run a scenario.
+- Read up on the [BCG User Guide](https://github.com/diopausar/Hackboat/blob/06d57bc5c3927e35a43a338542b22da13930f47d/BCG%20Info/README.md) to learn how to run a scenario.
 -

 ## Hardware